magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 *Default rule*

-The default rule 'New platform version' will notify affected tenant administrators and system administrators when a new version of the ThingsBoard platform is released.
+The default rule 'New platform version' will notify affected tenant administrators and system administrators when a new version of the IoT Hub platform is released.

 Template subject: `New version ${latestVersion} is available`

 Template message: `Current version is ${currentVersion}.
-You can upgrade your ThingsBoard instance to version ${latestVersion}.`
+You can upgrade your IoT Hub instance to version ${latestVersion}.`

 See [New platform version](#new-platform-version) template for a list of the available template parameters.